JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 >
 {type="note"}

-### Using manual source sets management together with the Default Hierarchy Template
+### Adding source sets to the default hierarchy template

 Using `dependsOn` calls from the [Manual Configuration](#manual-configuration) will cancel the default application of the hierarchy template for you project and provoke the following warning: